microsoft/vscode-docs/blogs/2023/11/13/vscode-copilot-smarter.md

 Natural language is used to ask the `workspace` agent "what service class do I use to get the current ICodeEditor".
 From there, the agent does the following to get just the right amount of context to send to the LLM:

 * The vscode repo has been indexed by the [GitHub Search Blackbird service]( https://github.blog/2023-02-06-the-technology-behind-githubs-new-code-search).
-The `@workspace` agent uses this index to tap into the repository knowledge graph.
+The `@workspace` agent uses this index as a tool to tap into the repository knowledge graph.
 The `@workspace` agent runs a semantic search that returns relevant code snippets and meta data.
 GitHub search service has indexed the top 10K GitHub repositories, with plans to add more.

 * The next tool that the `@workspace` agent uses is the lexical text search over the local index to find extra code such as local, uncommitted changes, and the Copilot conversation history.